Advocacy of suicide

 Advocacy of suicide, also known as pro-suicide, has occurred in many cultures and subcultures.

+East Asian cultures

 Confucianism holds that one should give up one's life, if necessary, either passively or actively, for the sake of upholding the cardinal moral values of ren (altruism) and yi (righteousness).
+Which is referred as "Death with Dignity" dying for a greater cause.

+Seppuku was a Japanese practice of ritual suicide by disembowelment.
 The Japanese military during World War II encouraged and glorified kamikaze attacks, and Japanese society as a whole has been described as "suicide-tolerant" (see Suicide in Japan).

 Internet

 Advocacy of suicide has also taken place over the Internet.
 A study by the British Medical Journal found that Web searches for information on suicide are likely to return sites that encourage, and even facilitate, suicide attempts.
 While pro-suicide resources were less frequent than neutral or anti-suicide sites, they were nonetheless easily accessible.
 There is some concern that such sites may push the suicidal person over the edge.
 Some people form suicide pacts with people they meet online.
 Becker writes, "Suicidal adolescent visitors risk losing their doubts and fears about committing suicide.
 Risk factors include peer pressure to commit suicide and appointments for joint suicides.
 Furthermore, some chat rooms celebrate chatters who committed suicide."